From Dark Corner to DOT-COM:

 ILOVEYOU virus strains in mid-2000 points to the damage that can be inflicted

-code.
-However, those problems have relatively straightforward solutions with
+However, those problems have relatively straightforward solutions with properly

-properly managed firewalls, enforced security policies, and strict separation
+managed firewalls, enforced security policies, and strict separation of voting

-of voting servers from mail servers.
-A much more serious threat to election
+servers from mail servers.
+A much more serious threat to election systems is

 In February, 2000 a 15-year-old boy in Canada reportedly

-of the largest and most sophisticated Internet sites in the world.
-He
+the largest and most sophisticated Internet sites in the world.
+He reputedly

-reputedly counted sites operated by CNN.com, Amazon.com, eBay.com, and others
+counted sites operated by CNN.com, Amazon.com, eBay.com, and others among his

-among his trophies.
-The problem with denial-of-service attacks is that the
+trophies.
+The problem with denial-of-service attacks is that the attacker does

-attacker does not need to gain access to your system to disrupt it.
-S/he needs
+not need to gain access to your system to disrupt it.
+S/he needs only to

-only to generate an overwhelming number of access requests to your server in a
+generate an overwhelming number of access requests to your server in a very

-very short period of time to block out all other legitimate requests to access
+short period of time to block out all other legitimate requests to access the

 election.
 The potential for litigation would approach certainty.
 Cries for